syncfusion-content/winui-docs/winui/Scheduler/Reminder.md

 </tr>
 <tr>
 <td>{{'ReminderTimeInterval'| markdownify }}</td>
-<td>Gets or sets the time interval that decides alert reminders before the appointment’s start time.
+<td>Gets or sets the time interval that decides to notify the reminder before the appointment’s start time.
 </td>
 </tr>
 <tr>
 <td>{{'ReminderAlertTime'| markdownify }}</td>
-<td>Gets the reminder time that decides when to show a reminder alert of the appointment.</td>
+<td>Gets the reminder time that decides when to enable `ReminderAlertOpening` event to the reminder of the appointment.</td>
 </tr>
 <tr>
 <td>{{'Appointment'| markdownify }}</td>